w3ctag/promises-guide/README.md

 This document gives some guidance on how to write specifications that create, accept, or manipulate promises.
 It also includes a series of prose shorthands you can use in your specification to work with promises.

+## When to Use Promises

+### One-and-Done Operations

+The primary use case for promises is returning them from a method that kicks off a single asynchronous operation.
+One should think of promise-returning functions as asynchronous functions, in contrast to normal synchronous functions; there is a very strong analogy here, and keeping it in mind makes such functions easier to write and reason about.

+For example, normal synchronous functions can either return a value or throw an exception.
+Asynchronous functions will, analogously, return a promise, which can either be fulfilled with a value, or rejected with a reason.
+Just like a synchronous function that returns "nothing" (i.e. `undefined`), promises returned by asynchronous functions can be fulfilled with nothing (`undefined`); in this case the promise fulfillment simply signals completion of the asynchronous operation.

+Examples of such asynchronous operations abound throughout web specifications:

+- Asynchronous I/O operations: methods to read or write from a storage API could return a promise.
+- Asynchronous network operations: methods to send or receive data over the network could return a promise.
+- Long-running computations: methods that take a while to compute something could do the work on another thread, returning a promise for the result.
+- User interface prompts: methods that ask the user for an answer could return a promise.

+Previously, web specifications did things like

+- IndexedDB returning [`IDBRequest`](http://www.w3.org/TR/IndexedDB/#request-api) objects, with their `onsuccess` and `onerror` events
+- The File API's [methods](http://www.w3.org/TR/file-system-api/#methods) taking various `successCallback` and `errorCallback` parameters
+- The Fullscreen API's [`requestFullscreen`](http://fullscreen.spec.whatwg.org/#dom-element-requestfullscreen) method, which triggers `onfullscreenchange` or `onfullscreenerror` events on the `document` object.
+- XMLHttpRequest's [`send`](http://xhr.spec.whatwg.org/#the-send%28%29-method) method, which triggers `onreadystatechange` and updates properties of the object with status information.

+Now that we have promises as a platform primitive, such approaches are no longer necessary.

+### One-Time "Events"

+Because promises can be subscribed to even after they've already been fulfilled or rejected, they can be very useful for a certain class of "event."
+When something only happens once, and authors often want to observe the status of it after it's already occurred, providing a promise that becomes fulfilled when that eventuality comes to pass gives a very convenient API.

+The prototypical example of such an "event" is a loaded indicator: a resource such as an image, font, or even document, could provided a `ready` property that is a promise that becomes fulfilled only when the resource has fully loaded (or becomes rejected if there's an error loading the resource).
+Then, authors can always queue up actions to be executed once the resource is ready by doing `resource.ready.then(onReady, onFailure)`—even if the resource was loaded already.
+This is in contrast to an event model, where if the author is not subscribed at the time the event fires, that information is lost.

+## When Not to Use Promises

+Although promises are widely applicable to asynchronous operations of many sorts, there are still situations where they are not appropriate, even for asynchronicity.

+### Recurring Events

+Any event that can occur more than once is not a good candidate for the "one and done" model of promises.
+There is no single asynchronous operation for the promise to represent, but instead a series of events.
+Conventional `EventTarget` usage is just fine here.

+### Streaming Data

+If the amount of data involved is potentially large, and could be produced incrementally, promises are probably not the right solution.
+Instead, you'll want to use the under-development [streams API](https://github.com/whatwg/streams), which allows authors to process and compose data streams incrementally, without buffering the entire contents of the stream into memory.

+Note that in some cases, you could provide a promise API alongside a streaming API, as a convenience for those cases when buffering all the data into memory is not a concern.
+But this would be a supporting, not primary, role.

 ## Shorthand Phrases

 When writing such specifications, it's convenient to be able to refer to common promise operations concisely.
 We define here a set of shorthands that allow you to do so.